-Registration is from the date of the University's Research Degrees Board, which approves the registration.
-There is no minimum registration period prior to submission of the work for examination.
+Registration is from the date of the University Research Degrees Board, which approves the registration, and the student must be registered for at least 12 months, prior to submission of the work for examination.

-The relevant Faculty will nominate a leading academic in the field to act as a sponsor/Director of Studies.
+The relevant Dean/School Research Director/Institute for Work Based Learning Head of Research and Research Degrees/School Research Team (as appropriate) will nominate a leading academic in the field to act as a sponsor/Director of Studies.
 The Director of Studies must be a senior member of academic staff of the University and normally have had experience of supervising a minimum of two PhD students to successful completion.